 Our model of team productivity factors included \emph{the ability to brainstorm with colleagues}, \emph{having less awareness of what colleagues are working on}, and \emph{having difficulty communicating with colleagues}, and these factors all have a significant relationship with changes in team productivity.
 Other factors include \emph{satisfaction with social interaction from social activities}, while \emph{communication breakdowns on teams} are also important factors when modeling change in team productivity.
-Understanding team productivity is a new avenue for research, and an important topic as developers now work more distributively during the pandemic and likely will continue to do so after.
-Improving productivity is not just a concern for companies, but also important to consider from the developer perspective as previous research has shown a relationship between productivity and work satisfaction, and between productivity and well-being.
-Although effective engineering processes, collaboration and communication tools, and work environments are important for supporting and improving productivity, understanding the nuances of how developers socialize, communicate and sustainably support each other is just as critical.
+Understanding team productivity is a new avenue for research and an important topic as developers are now more distributed during the pandemic and likely will continue to be so after it.
+Improving productivity is not just a concern for companies.
+It is also important from the individual developer perspective as previous research has shown a relationship between productivity and work satisfaction, and between productivity and well-being.
+Although effective engineering processes, collaboration and communication tools and work environments are important for productivity, understanding the nuances of how developers socialize, communicate, and support each other~\cite{miller19} is just as critical.